appscot/sails-orientdb/README.md

 Provides easy access to `orientdb` from Sails.js & Waterline.

+### The adapter in early development stages, pull requests are welcome

 This module is a Waterline/Sails adapter, an early implementation of a rapidly-developing, tool-agnostic data standard.
 Its goal is to provide a set of declarative interfaces, conventions, and best-practices for integrating with all sorts of data sources.
 Not just databases-- external APIs, proprietary web services, or even hardware.

 Strict adherence to an adapter specification enables the (re)use of built-in generic test suites, standardized documentation, reasonable expectations around the API for your users, and overall, a more pleasant development experience for everyone.